khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <!--
 TODO:
-- book room
+- book room for making screencasts (lab M is quieter, but lab G migh have more air)
+- take microphone
-- payroll email
+- setup Remote Desktop and VPN and email payroll form
-- when will i get a student register?
+- when will I get a student register?
+- test HDMI cable in room with macbook and student computer
+- ask for little table to put macbook on

 refine module specs:
 0. work on tools.md and minimise syllabus outline in README.md